DFazekas/aventure-be/readme.md

 ### `GET /trips`

-Retrieves a list of all trips.
+Retrieves a list of all trips by categories (comma separated).
+NOTE: Whitespace is not allowed; replace with `%20`.

 #### **Request:**

 ```
-GET /trips
+GET /trips?categories=cafe,live%20music
 ```

 #### **Response:**